TropComplique/FaceBoxes-tensorflow/README.md

 ![roc](images/roc.png)

-You can see the whole curve in `discrete-ROC.txt` (it's the output if the official evaluation script).
+You can see the whole curve in `discrete-ROC.txt` (it's the output of the official evaluation script).